On the Structure of Unique Shortest Paths in Graphs: Paths, Path Systems, and Strong Metrizability

-The elements of $V$ in this context are called ``nodes'' or ``vertices.''
-Throughout this paper $V$ is assumed to be a finite set.
-If $s$ is the first node and $t$ is the last node of a path $\pi$, then we say that $\pi$ is an $s \leadsto t$ path, or that $\pi$ has endpoints $s \leadsto t$.
-A path is a \emph{cycle} if its first and last nodes are equal and it contains more than one node; it is a \emph{simple cycle} if additionally no other pair of nodes in the path are equal.
-A path is \emph{simple} if it does not contain a subpath that is a cycle, i.e. no pair of nodes in the path are equal (so despite the name, simple cycles are not simple paths).
-We will use the following notations for sets of paths:
+Recall from the introduction that a \emph{path} $\pi$ is a nonempty sequence of nodes from a ground set $V$.
+A path is \emph{simple} if it does not repeat nodes at all.
+If $s$ is the first node and $t$ is the last node of a path $\pi$, then we say that $\pi$ is an $s \leadsto t$ path, or that $\pi$ has endpoints $(s, t)$.
+A path is a \emph{cycle} if it contains at least two nodes (counting repeats) and its endpoints are equal, i.e., it is an $s \leadsto s$ path.
+It is a \emph{simple cycle} if no other nodes are repeated besides its start/endpoint (note that a simple cycle is not a simple path, since it repeats a node).
+For a path $\pi$, we write

-We will frequently suppress the $[V]$ in these notations when implicit or clear from context.
-For $\pi \in \Lambda$ we write